De-escalation Strategies for Couples Fighting

 COMMITMENTS AND GRATITUDE: After sharing and practicing active listening, verbalize commitment to taking action to meet your personal and relational needs (this is commitment to the statement “what I can do about that is_____.”).
 Then thank your partner for doing the personal inner work to become clear about his/her/their needs and how these needs can be met.
 Gratitude for the steps each person takes to participate in healthy de-escalation and conflict resolution is an important part of restoring connection and intimacy in the relationship.
 Gratitude evokes positive emotions that soothe distress and give us a more expansive view of our lives.
 Gratitude reminds us that we are all connected, and it opens our heart for new, healing connections.

 I hope you found these De-escalation Strategies for Couples helpful.
-If you are interested in continuing to improve your connection, intimacy, and communication with your partner, visit Center For Conscious Connection for couples therapy.
+If you are interested in continuing to improve your connection, intimacy, and communication with your partner, consider participating in Couples Therapy or Couples Workshops.
+Sarah provides EFT Couples Therapy at Center For Conscious Connection and Virtual Couples Workshops at Hold Me Tight Series.